wp-plugins/participants-database/readme.txt

 == Upgrade Notice ==

-= 1.5 =
+= 1.5.3 =
 **BETA RELEASE**
 Huge upgrade: a lot of code changes, lots of new features.
 Please backup before upgrading.
 Critical production sites may want to wait one or two subversions or test in development site before updating.
+1.5.3 is the second bugfix subversion.
+With 1.5.4 we will drop out of beta.

 == Using the Plugin ==